silasfelinus/wonderlab/README.md

 WonderLab Project Software Requirements Specification (SRS)

-The WonderLab project is a hobby portfolio project that aims to develop a flexible application for creating, editing, testing, and sharing complex programmatic api calls using a single widget.
-The target audience includes designers, developers, and hobbyists looking for an intuitive way to create and share their work.
-The application will utilize Vue 3, Typescript, and Composition API.
+The WonderLab project is a hobby portfolio project for creating, editing, testing, and sharing complex programmatic api calls using a single widget.
+The target audience includes designers, developers, and hobbyists looking for an intuitive way to work with natural language processors, .
+The project utilizes Vue 3, Typescript, and Composition API.

 System Overview
 2.1 App.vue: Hosts main layout, manages global application state and preferences, and provides collapsible components for an improved user experience.